corsearch/clickhouse-rb/README.md

 => ["events"]
 ```

-In case of a connection dropping out, Clickhouse will retry the request with another connection.
+In case of a connection dropping out, `clickhouse-rb` will retry the request with another connection.
 The failed connection will also be removed from the connection pool.

 ```ruby
 Clickhouse.establish_connection urls: %w(http://192.168.99.100:32809 http://192.168.99.100:1 http://192.168.99.100:32815)